zarf-dev/zarf/docs/4-user-guide/1-the-zarf-cli/2-cli-commond-uses.md

 <!-- The most common use case (like 99.9% of the time) is deploying onto a k8s cluster.. but that doesn't HAVE to be the case..
 How do I write the docs for this then? -->
 <!-- TODO: Write some docs (or reddirect to other docs) describing when you would be able to do a `zarf package deploy` before a `zarf init` -->
 The [`zarf package deploy`](./100-cli-commands/zarf_package_deploy.md) command is where the air-gapped magic happens.
 It deploys our packaged capabilities into our target environment.
-It is usually assumed that the `zarf init` command has already been run on the machine you are deploying to but there are a few rare cases where this doesn't apply.
+It is usually assumed that the `zarf init` command has already been run on the machine you are deploying to but there are a few cases where this doesn't apply such as [YOLO Mode](../../9-faq.md#what-is-yolo-mode-and-why-would-i-use-it)

 Since the package has all of its dependencies built-in, it can be deployed onto any cluster, even without an external internet connection.
 The dependency resources are pushed onto the cluster in their respective places, such as an in-cluster Gitea Git server or Docker registry, and then the application is deployed as instructed in the `zarf.yaml` file (i.e. deploying a helm chart, deploying raw k8s manifests, or even just executing a series of shell commands).